 Areas within 30 feet of the roadway with heavy brush should be treated with selective herbicides to control brush.

-Slopes steeper than 3 to 1 and areas not requiring mowing should be planted to wildflowers and native grasses, encouraged to naturalize or landscaped.
+Slopes steeper than 3 to 1 and areas not requiring mowing should be planted to native grasses and wildflowers, encouraged to naturalize or landscaped.
+Give consideration to promoting or planting pollinator-beneficial vegetation.